amatsahzac/sonicart/README.md

 <br>
 2019-04-2
 <br>
-I have loaded the sounds on to the soundboard using a micro SD card.
+I have finished the soundscapes and loaded them on to the soundboard using a micro SD card.
 I have also received feedback on the piece which is as follows.
 There is a strong meaning behind this piece, The sounds could be more refined to have less low end in the soundscape as it takes up alot of room, the touch element adds a good interactive experience.
 <br>
 <br>
 to do